saebyn/glowing-telegram/stream_ingestion_api/README.md

 ### `/find_files`

 The `/find_files` API endpoint takes a prefix string and returns a list of URIs to files that start with that prefix.
 It accepts a POST request with a JSON body.
 The JSON body has one field: `prefix`. `prefix` is a string that specifies the prefix to search for.
 The API endpoint returns a JSON response with one field: `files`. `files` is a list of objects.
-Each object has two fields: `urn` and `metadata`. `urn` is a string that contains a URI to a file. `metadata` is an object that contains metadata about the file.
+Each object has two fields: `uri` and `metadata`. `uri` is a string that contains a URI to a file. `metadata` is an object that contains metadata about the file.
 The API endpoint returns a `200 OK` response.

 The `metadata` object contains the following fields: